Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 even right before the return from inside of the timeout block.
 Keep this in mind if you open or acquire some resource inside the block that needs closing or release outside of the block.

-For example, here we imitate a closeable resource with the `Resource` class, that simply keeps track of how many times it was created by incrementing the `acquired` counter and decrementing this counter from its `close` function.
+For example, here we imitate a closeable resource with the `Resource` class that simply keeps track of how many times it was created by incrementing the `acquired` counter and decrementing the counter in its `close` function.
-Let us run a lot of coroutines with the small timeout try acquire this resource from inside of the `withTimeout` block after a bit of delay and release it from outside.
+Now let us let us create a lot of coroutines, each of which creates a `Resource` at the end of the `withTimeout` block and releases the resource outside the block.
+We add a small delay so that it is more likely that the timeout occurs right when the `withTimeout` block is already finished, which will cause a resource leak.

 ```kotlin
 import kotlinx.coroutines.*